riddle-rs/riddle/README.md

     as possible to provide quick manual verification of changes to the library.
 It is not a learning resource.

-## Nightly Rust

-Riddle depends heavily on `Arc::new_cyclic` which is currently only available on rust nightly.
-Until this [feature](https://github.com/rust-lang/rust/issues/75861) is stablized nightly rust will be required.

 ## Linux build dependencies

 To build on Linux the following packages are required (on Ubuntu at least):